pfdubois/BridgeBidding/source/MajorOpenings.rst

 #.
 2N is a conventional bid showing a four-card game-forcing raise.
    See :ref:`Jacoby 2NT <Jacoby2NT>` for continuations.

 #.
-A bid of 2♥ over 1♠ promises five hearts and is game-forcing.
+A bid of 2♥ over 1♠ promises |5ormore| hearts and is game-forcing.
 It therefore
    requires an opening hand rather than just 10 points.

 #.
-A bid of 2m over 1M promises three in the minor and is game-forcing.
+A bid of 2m over 1M promises |3ormore| in the minor and is game-forcing.
 It therefore
    requires an opening hand rather than just 10 points.
+It is usually |4ormore| cards.

 #.
 A bid of 2♣ over 1♦, although not the subject of this chapter, also changes
    to be game forcing.
 It therefore requires an opening hand rather than just 10 points.